CoryLR/user-routine/README.md

 # SPA Check

 Automated testing for single-page applications (SPAs).
 Small, portable, and easy to use.
-Click on things, fill in values, check if things exist, etc.
+Click on things, fill in values, await for things exist, etc.

 # Access